allebb/conductor/README.md

 #access_log /tmp/conductor_{appname}.seclog conductor_security;
 ```

-Run ``sudo conductor protect {app name} --enable`` for any application/website vhost you want Fail2Ban to monitor.
+Run ``sudo conductor waf {app name} --enable`` for any application/website vhost you want to enable bundled WAF rules and Fail2Ban/CrowdSec security logging for.
 Use ``--auto-reload`` to gracefully reload Nginx automatically after the configuration test passes.
 The Fail2Ban templates watch ``/tmp/conductor_*.seclog``.

 The installer enables these default jails, you can adjust the triggers and ban period as you see fit though: